visgl/deck.gl/docs/api-reference/arcgis/overview.md

 # @deck.gl/arcgis

-Use deck.gl layers with thw ArcGIS API for JavaScript.
+Use deck.gl layers with the ArcGIS API for JavaScript.

 ## Installation